 - Submit evidence of a passing score on the Test of Academic Proficiency (TAP) or Basic Skills Test

-  - Have at least four years of teaching experience on a current, valid Illinois teaching certificate/license
+- Have at least two years of teaching experience on a current, valid Illinois teaching certificate/license

 - Provide names and contact information for three individuals who can provide professional letters of recommendation on your behalf, one of whom must be your current principal

 - Request official transcripts from all colleges and universities you have attended, and have them sent directly to North Park University:

 3225 W Foster Ave., Box 19